Clinical summary guide

 Compounds commonly used in combination with androgens

-Cycles of use, lasting for several weeks or months (interspersed with periods of abstinence, for ‘recovery’) are usual, with an entrenched but incorrect belief that it is possible to maximise anabolic effect while minimising androgenic impact; this is biologically implausible given the action of androgens through a single type of androgen receptor.
+Cycles of use, lasting for several weeks or months (interspersed with periods of abstinence or lower dosing, for ‘recovery’) are usual, with an entrenched but incorrect belief that it is possible to maximise anabolic effect while minimising androgenic impact; this is biologically implausible given the action of androgens through a single type of androgen receptor.
+However, different androgenic substances are likely to produce a different range of adverse effects.

-In reality, cessation of androgen abuse is the only effective approach to recovery, which takes 6-18 months and clearly requires a doctor’s support, as for other behavioural disorders.
+In reality, cessation of androgen use is the only current effective approach to restoring the reproductive axis, which may take up to 6-18 months and clearly requires a doctor’s support, as for other behavioural disorders.

 The list below, of medications commonly used in combination with androgens is for information only, not as an endorsement of clinical use.